jamescoll/ijustspent/MILESTONES.md

 Made front-end less horrible and added placeholders for three of the main areas of functionality.
 Got rid of a lot of cruddy deleteme methods and left one in place to dynamically load to a table.

 ## Milestone 0.0.18
-Completed chart placeholder and fixed incorrect image link.
+Completed chart placeholder and fixed incorrect image link

+## Milestone 0.0.19
+Completed edit placeholder and form.
+Also renamed app to budget.io